mkevre/Kabar-k-buru-maya/content/packages/quickstart.md

     $ git push
     ```
 6. Create a `.github/workflows` directory.
 In that directory, create a file named `release-package.yml`.
-7. Copy the following YAML content into the `release-package.yml` file{% ifversion ghes or ghae %}, replacing `YOUR-HOSTNAME` with the name of your enterprise{% endif %}.
+7. Copy the following YAML content into the `release-package.yml` file{% ifversion ghae %}, replacing `YOUR-HOSTNAME` with the name of your enterprise{% endif %}.
     ```yaml{:copy}
     name: Node.js Package